Maryland Terrapins Schedule in 2014-2015

-That's right.
-In 1974 only one team from each conference was allowed
+In 1974, only one team from each conference was allowed

 to advance to the NCAA Tournament, and that year Maryland battled North Carolina State in the ACC Championship Game and ended

 up losing by three points in overtime, thus missing the tournament.
 The game has gone down as one of the greatest college

-basketball games of all time and the Maryland team, which had six players drafted into the NBA is widely considered the best college
+basketball games of all time and the Maryland team, which had six players drafted into the NBA is widely considered the best

-of college hoops simply love heading out to the arena to catch their favorite team take part in a rivalry game.
+hoops simply love heading out to the arena to catch their favorite team take part in a rivalry game.
 The University of Maryland

 has a strong rivalry in all sports with nearby University of Virginia, and the rivalry in basketball is as intense as in any

 other sport.
-In the early 2000's a fierce rivalry with the Duke Blue Devils developed as both teams were competing not only
+In the early 2000s, a fierce rivalry with the Duke Blue Devils developed as both teams were competing not only

 for dominance in the conference but in the entire college basketball landscape.
-In 2001 the teams played each other four
+In 2001, the teams played each other four

 times, the last time being in the Final Four when Duke made a shocking comeback to defeat the Terps and go on to win the National

 Championship.
-The Terps would find their elusive National Championship the following year under the leadership of senior guard Juan Dixon.
-Whoever Maryland plays in ACC play has some sort of rivalry as most of the schools have been members
+The Terps would find their elusive National Championship the following year under the leadership of senior guard

+Whoever Maryland plays in ACC play has some sort of rivalry as most of the schools have been members of